neutmute/loggly-csharp/readme.md

 #### logTransport="SyslogUdp"
 If you specify an `applicationName` in the config, the syslog UDP transport will populate the field so it may be filtered in a source group.
 Host is also automatically populated by  the client.
 Udp messages are sent in plain text.

+#### logTransport="SyslogTcp"
+Uses Syslog over TCP but is not encrypted.
+Note this needs to be on port 514 for loggly.
+Port 514 will be selected if not specified.

 #### logTransport="SyslogSecure"
-Has the advantages of SyslogUdp as well as transmitting via the secure TLS TCP channel so that your logs are encrypted over the wire.
+Transmits using syslog messages via a secure TLS TCP channel so that your logs are encrypted over the wire.
 Syslog supports JSON formatted messages just like Https.
+Port 6514 is required for loggly and will be the default if not specified.

 #### tags
 `simple` tags are string literals added to the app.config.
 What you see is what you get.